Sellorio/ytm-grabber/readme.md

 ### Commands: sync

-Grabs multiple tracks/playlists/albums from YouTube and keeps track of what's already been downloaded.
+Grabs multiple tracks/playlists/albums from YouTube (or SoundClound!) and keeps track of what's already been downloaded.
 Quality is always 256kbps.

 ```sh